Quantum metrology with linear Lie algebra parameterisations: Simplifying computation of the variance

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

-In the main body of the text, we show how linear Lie algebra parameterizations can simplify calculations in quantum metrology.
-This supplementary material contains necessary background information and detailed calculations for the examples.
+We show in the main body of the text how linear Lie algebra parameterisations can simplify calculations in quantum metrology.
+This supplementary material contains background information, and detailed examples to illustrate our methods.
 Ideas from Lie algebras are reviewed in \cref{sec:LieTheory}.
-As a simple introduction, we consider a two-level system in \cref{supp:SpinSystem}.
+As a simple introduction, we then consider a two-level system in \cref{supp:SpinSystem}.
 The Wei-Norman expansion fails due to singularities, whereas the linear parameterisation can find an exact solution for the dynamics and quantum Fisher information.
 We next consider a driven cavity in \cref{app:SingleCavity}.
 Both the Wei-Norman and linear parameterisations can solve this system exactly, however, we argue that the linear approach is simpler.
 Finally in \cref{supp:NonlinearOptomech} we consider the model for nonlinear optomechanical dynamics introduced in \cite{schneiter_optimal_2020}.
 The authors find the quantum Fisher information when harmonic modulations are applied to the gravitational field, optomechanical coupling, and mechanical frequency.
 We consider these same three scenarios, using linear parameterisation.
-Using this we find an exact solution for both the dynamics for all three scenarios, and the Fisher information for the first two, in slightly greater generality than \cite{schneiter_optimal_2020}.
+We find an solutions for both the dynamics and Fisher information in slightly greater generality than \cite{schneiter_optimal_2020}. \end{widetext}